doyun421/Calibration/definition.md

                5. If found, add object points, image points

         ### Undistortion
-            Refine the camera matrix based on a free scaling parameter (Scale parameter:
+            Refine the camera matrix based on a free scaling parameter (Scale parameter: probability distibutions is such that there is a parameter s (and other parameter theta) for which the cumulative distribution function satisfies